ntd/ethercatest/README.md

 EtherCAT device created by the IgH code (typically `/dev/EtherCAT0`).
 These are the results of `ethercatest-igh 0` on my idle system:

+    Roundtrip time (usec): min 190  max 350

+Output on the same system while building a project in another console:

+    Roundtrip time (usec): min 127  max 398
-    Roundtrip time (usec): min 156  max 49476 Roundtrip time (usec): min 92  max 49438
+    Roundtrip time (usec): min 122  max 405
+    Roundtrip time (usec): min 148  max 353
-    Roundtrip time (usec): min 197  max 49551
+    Roundtrip time (usec): min 121  max 382

-Checking the contents to see where those numbers come from, I see the roundtrip time is almost always around 250 us but every 5000/10000 samples there is a spike of about 49000 us.
-No idea what the cause is, but in the log I see some cryptic messages (`Domain 0: 7350 working counter changes - now 0/3.`) that maybe are related.
+In this case the performances are **much** more consistent and stable.
+I suspect by using a dedicated driver instead of `ec_generic` would gain some speed.